aldemirerdogan/Python/README.md

 # Python
-some educational files on python language
+some educational files on python language n